QMCPACK/qmcpack/docs/developing.rst

 QMCPACK coding standards
 ------------------------

-This chapter presents what we collectively have agreed are best practices for the code.
+This section presents what we collectively have agreed are best practices for the code.
 This includes formatting style, naming conventions, documentation conventions, and certain prescriptions for C++ language use.
 At the moment only the formatting can be enforced in an objective fashion.